 All employees of Lake County have a responsibility to treat others with dignity and respect.
 Employees are expected to exhibit conduct that reflects inclusion during work, at work functions on or off the work site, and at all other company-sponsored and participative events.
-All employees are also required to attend and complete an annual diversity awareness training conducted by the County and employees of salary grade M12 and above must participate in a Community Service Project (volunteering for homeless initiatives, AVID Federal Program, United Way, etc.), to enhance their knowledge in diversity and inclusion and to fulfill this responsibility.
+All employees are also required to attend and complete an annual diversity awareness training conducted by the County and all employees of salary grade M12 and above must participate in are encouraged to participate in a -Community Service Project (volunteering for homeless initiatives, AVID Federal Program, United Way, etc.), to enhance their knowledge and experience in diversity and inclusion and to fulfill this responsibility.